Nine News: 9News Updates

 Short, localised updates air weekday afternoons, presented by state-based reporters.
 National evening updates originate from Sydney, while weekend late updates are broadcast from Perth (previously Melbourne).

 Online presence

 9News.com.au is the Nine Network's web news portal.
 According to third-party web analytics provider Similar Web, it is the 57th most visited website in Australia, as of June 2025.
 Similar websites rate the portal as the 5th most visited news website in Australia, as of April 2023.

 YouTube

 9News Australia has a YouTube channel that shares clips from 9News programs.
 The channel has approximately 1.63 million subscribers as of May 2025.

 9News Podcast

-9News Podcast is a podcast that provides listeners with the latest developments in local, national, and international news.
-The 10-minute national news bulletin is presented by Nine Radio journalists – working with the newsrooms of 2GB, 3AW, 4BC and 6PR – and utilizes the resources of 9News’ team of journalists.
+9News Podcast was a podcast that provided listeners with the latest developments in local, national, and international news.
+The 10-minute national news bulletin was presented by Nine Radio journalists – working with the newsrooms of 2GB, 3AW, 4BC and 6PR – and utilises the resources of 9News’ team of journalists.